kurethedead/Chain3Unreal/README.txt

 This is a plugin that provides a game subsystem to interface with the CHAIN 3 door / persistent shared data systems.
 Add this to your project's Plugins/ folder (see how to install an Unreal plugin for more details).
+If you want to compile this for a different Unreal version other than 5.5, make sure to set the correct version the Chain3Unreal.uplugin file.

 Persistent data is stored in your project's main directory (same directory as your .exe/.uproject file).
 The saved files are: